FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/user.js`

-`/introspect` requires our Client ID and the Access Token:
+`/introspect` requires our Client ID and, of course, the Access Token we want to decode:

 ```js
 ...